mohdshahbaz123/filter_design/README.md

 ## The Filter Specifications:
 We wish to build a series of discrete time filters to extract specific bands of an analog signal, or to suppress specific parts of the analog signal.

-(i)   Passband AND Stopband tolerances are 0.15 in magnitude.
+>   Passband AND Stopband tolerances are 0.15 in magnitude.
       That is, the filter magnitude response (note: NOT magnitude squared) must lie between 1.15 and 0.85 in the passband; and between 0 and 0.15 in the stopband.
 For the IIR Filter, the passband magnitude response must lie between 1 and 0.85.

-(ii)  For bandpass filters & bandstop filters the transition band is 2 kHz on either side of the passband.
+>   For bandpass filters & bandstop filters the transition band is 2 kHz on either side of the passband.

 ## The First Filter Specifications: